BRON DERW MEDICAL CENTRE

 Bron Derw Medical Centre also employs the following support staff

-We also have a support team of 6 administration staff who carry out various roles within the practice.
+who is supported by a team of 9 reception staff who carry out various day to day roles within the practice.

 On attachment to the practice, and employed by the local NHS Trust we have a team of District Nurses and Midwives.